Exporting and Importing the E-Maj Configuration

 }

-Parameters that are not described in the structure keep their default value.
+Parameters not described in the structure retain their default values.

-Two versions of the emaj_export_groups_configuration() function export a description of one or several tables groups as a JSON structure.
+The emaj_export_groups_configuration() function exports the description of one or more table groups as a JSON structure.
+2 variants exist.

-A tables groups configuration can be written to a file with:
+A table groups configuration can be written to a flat file with:

-The file path must be accessible in write mode by the PostgreSQL instance.
+If present, the file path must be writable by the PostgreSQL instance.

 INSERT INTO my_table (my_groups_json)